Volunteering with Medical Detection Dogs

 Volunteer roles caring for our dogs

 Thank you for your interest in volunteering with our dogs.
-We are very proud of our strict no-kennel policy and our dogs live in family homes, so our volunteers are vital to their care, happiness and training.
-We specifically need these volunteers to be within an hour drive of our Centre in Great Horwood, Buckinghamshire (please see our FAQs for a list of postcode areas in which we’re currently recruiting).
+We are very proud of our strict no-kennel policy and our dogs live in loving homes, so our volunteers are vital to their care, happiness and training.
+We specifically need these volunteers to be near our Centre in Great Horwood, or our regional hub on the Essex / Suffolk border (please see our FAQs for a list of postcode areas in which we’re currently recruiting).

 The different roles:

-Socialising involves caring for and training a puppy or young dog with the support and guidance of a Socialising Trainer, using reward-based techniques.
-Socialisers need to care for the puppies, bring them to regular classes, and ensure they learn key skills and behaviours, including how to be confident and well behaved on public transport, in supermarkets, and anywhere else they may need to go when working.
-Some of our Socialisers prefer to look after younger puppies, others when they’re a little more mature, and some will look after a puppy throughout its training.
+Puppy Socialising involves caring for and training a puppy or young dog with the support and guidance of an Assistance Dog Trainer, using reward-based techniques.
+Puppy Socialisers need to care for the puppies, bring them to regular classes, and ensure they learn key skills and behaviours, including how to be confident and well behaved on public transport, in supermarkets, and anywhere else they may need to go when working.
+Some of our Puppy Socialisers prefer to look after younger puppies, others when they’re a little more mature, and some will look after a puppy throughout its training.
+The minimum term for looking after a puppy is usually 4 months.

 Frequently asked questions about caring for our dogs